chrispsheehan/GetSandboxMock/README.md

 ## Run Sandbox locally

-This will show any errors/info in the terminal
+Run Sandbox

-Run Sandbox (this is where any errors/info can be seen)
+- This will show any errors/info in the terminal

 ```bash
 docker run -p 8080:8080 -v $(pwd)/src:/base -it getsandbox/worker-cli:latest